breyerjs/jacksonbreyer/posts/find-problems-not-solutions.md

 It's more inspiring to get problems to solve than solutions to implement.

 - **Problems allow for creativity.**
-Two people can look at the same problem and see different solutions.
+Two people can look at the same question and see different answers.
 By sharing the problem, you might learn of new solutions.

 Some examples of where this can help: